 Making Money with Contrado

 Making money with Contrado is super straightforward.
 For instance, let’s say you open a Contrado store, design a framed art print, and want to list it for sale.
 We pay artists based on commission, and you can make anywhere from 20-60% of the product’s retail price.
+Commission can be increased and other rewards earnt by simply achieving a good score on our online content quality check tool.
 In the pricing tab of your product options, we have a sliding scale tool that automatically calculates your profit based on the price set:

 In the example above, you would make 33.33% of the products retail price, resulting in a £15 commission in your pocket – nice!